 Jovanovich was unhurt and managed to exit and inflate his life raft.
 Returning to the aircraft, Jovanovich tried to open the gunner's hatch but was unable to do so before the plane sank after roughly 45 seconds afloat.
 His two gunners were presumed to have drowned inside the aircraft and went down with it as it sank.

-Soon afterwards, Jovanovich was rescued by a US Navy PT Boat and taken to Fischafen.
+Soon afterwards, Jovanovich was rescued by a U. S. Navy (USN) PT Boat and transported to Fischafen.

 Both gunners were officially declared dead the day of the mission.
-Both are memorialized on the tablets of the missing at MAC.
+Both earned the Air Medal and Purple Heart, posthumously.
+Both are memorialized at Manila American Cemetery on the tablets of the missing.

 PNG Museum Aircraft Status Card - A-20G Havoc 43-9488

 American Battle Monuments Commission (ABMC) - Jack T. Barr